Faith-Okamoto/cse15l-lab-reports/lab-report-6-week-9.md

 fi
 ```

 Now you've seen the code.
 Let's watch it in action.
-Using [`GradeServer.java`](https://github.com/Faith-Okamoto/list-examples-grader/blob/main/GradeServer.java) this script can be set up to run via the broswer.
+Using [`GradeServer.java`](https://github.com/Faith-Okamoto/list-examples-grader/blob/main/GradeServer.java) this script can be set up to run via the browser.
 That Java-based server will accept URL requests in the form of `https://localhost:4000/grade?repo=X`, then pass `X` to `grade.sh`, and finally take the output of the script for display in the browser.
 I'll show three examples.

 1. ![Browser shows "ListExamples.java file not found at top level; score is 0"](images/week9/filename.png)
     - Repository: https://github.com/ucsd-cse15l-f22/list-methods-filename
     - Grade: 0

     This is a pretty early failure.
 Part of the specification was that a file called `ListExamples.java` had to be submitted.
 What happened here is the script cloned the given repo, `cd`'ed inside of it, and then promptly failed to find the file it was supposed to grade.
 No file to grade, no points to give!
-Now, there is a fine implmentation of the rest of the specification, but because it isn't within a file named as expected, the grader isn't going to bother to guess exactly how the student went wrong.
+Now, there is a fine implementation of the rest of the specification, but because it isn't within a file named as expected, the grader isn't going to bother to guess exactly how the student went wrong.
 2. ![Browser shows "ListExamples.java failed to compile (error with code 1); score is 0"](images/week9/compile.png)
     - Repository: https://github.com/ucsd-cse15l-f22/list-methods-compile-error
     - Grade: 0